DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

   3. It MUST not be used by multi-producer/consumer pthreads, whose scheduling policies are SCHED_FIFO or SCHED_RR.

-  ``RTE_RING_PAUSE_REP_COUNT`` is defined for rte_ring to reduce contention.
-It's mainly for case 2, a yield is issued after number of times pause repeat.

-  It adds a sched_yield() syscall if the thread spins for too long while waiting on the other thread to finish its operations on the ring.
-  This gives the preempted thread a chance to proceed and finish with the ring enqueue/dequeue operation.

 + rte_timer

   Running  ``rte_timer_manager()`` on a non-EAL pthread is not allowed.
 However, resetting/stopping the timer from a non-EAL pthread is allowed.